Senate confirms Christopher Waller to serve on Fed’s board

 Waller, who holds a Ph.D. in economics from Washington State University, has taught at the University of Notre Dame, the University of Kentucky and Indiana University.

-Waller is a top aide to James Bullard, the president of the the St. Louis Fed, who is a well-known “dove.”
+He is a top aide to James Bullard, the president of the the St. Louis Fed, who is a well-known “dove.”
 Doves are policymakers who generally favor lower interest rates to help boost job growth and who tend to worry less about the risk of inflation.
 Those who concern themselves more with the threat of inflation, by contrast, are referred to as “hawks.”

 Carl Tannenbaum, chief economist at Chicago-based Northern Trust, and a former Fed economist, suggested that Waller’s economic tilt won’t likely make much difference to the central bank’s policymaking “because the Fed is almost as dovish as they can be.”